[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 On copyrights:

-As of this writing I do not know the exact restrictions on copyrights for the images, text, or layout of the magazine presented here, though believe them to be reproducible for non-profit educational use; not unlike their original purpose.
+As of this writing I do not know the exact restrictions on copyrights for the page images, text, or layout of the magazine presented here, though I have tried to ask that question with no success.
+I do believe them to be reproducible for non-profit educational use; not unlike their original purpose.

-The presentation on this website (actual scans, design, and original content) is, however the property of Robert Liebermann.
-It is freely reproducible for educational, personal, and historical purposes (provided content is unaltered and credited and links to the website remain), but for any commercial use (including ebay ads!) written permission is required.
+The presentation on this website (the actual scanned files, site logotype, page design, and original content) is, of course the property of Robert Liebermann.
+It is freely reproducible for off-web educational, personal, and historical purposes (provided content is unaltered and credited and links to the website remain).

 location: http://michiganconservation.net/about.htm